 It enriches the community and drives up property values:

 In 2008, the NYU Furman Center for Real Estate and Urban Policy conducted the largest and most rigorous study ever done of supportive housing’s impact on neighborhoods.
 Examining eighteen years of data on sales of properties near 123 residences in New York City, the study concluded that, contrary to popular opinion, the values of properties closest to supportive housing residences actually rose over the norm.
 Contributing factors may include developers’ use of blighted properties and buildings, which, when rehabilitated into quality housing instantly improve a block’s visual appeal; developers and investors’ insistence on high quality design, construction and property management; supportive housing’s 24/7 staffing which frequently leads to improved neighborhood safety; long-term oversight by multiple private and public agencies; and local accountability associated with operation by local non-profits.

 It is the most cost-effective solution to combating homelessness:

-It costs 50% less to house people in supportive housing than to leave them on the streets.
-Study after study attests to the cost effectiveness of supportive housing.
+Study after study attests to the cost-effectiveness of supportive housing.
 Not only is it significantly less expensive than the institutional alternatives that homeless and disabled people often cycle through - including shelters, institutions and hospitals - it ends tenants' dependence on emergency services for healthcare and treatment.